danielefongo/attributes/README.md

 ## Usage

-Attributes offers utility functions to set and get complex attributes on modules.
+Attributes offers utility functions to manipulate complex attributes on modules.

 ```elixir
 defmodule MyModule do